huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

  3. Mitigation of head-of-line blocking by allowing parallel delivery of data on multiple streams.

-The mapping of DNS to QUIC will take advantage of these features in three ways:
+This mapping of DNS to QUIC will take advantage of these features in three ways:

- 1. Optional support for sending 0-RTT data during session resume (the security and privacy implications of this are discussed in later sections).
+ 1. Optional support for sending 0-RTT data during session resumption (the security and privacy implications of this are discussed in later sections).